Illegal sand mining in India is fatefully hurting gharial crocodiles, Ganges River dolphins

 However, sand mining also includes individuals we would think of as more traditional gangsters.
 For instance, consider how one man who owned an illegal sand mining operation described encounters with the police in an interview with The New York Times: "If there are a lot of police and only a few men, then we run. […] If the police are few and the men are many, then we get into it with them.
 We fire shot for shot."

 Violence is not uncommon in the illegal sand mining trade.
-Another individual, Paleram Chauhan, was shot dead after speaking out against the sand mining that was going on in his village.
+Another individual, Paleram Chauhan, 52, was shot dead after speaking out against the sand mining that was going on in his village.
 His son, Akaash Chauhan, decided to continue his father's crusade against the illegal sand mining industry.
-"My father's fight has become my fight," he told The ABC.
+"My father's fight has become my fight," he told the Australian Broadcasting Corporation.
 "Sand mining is ongoing — my father was against it, I am against it and so is my family."

 A lucrative industry

-Indian labourers derive sand from the Meshwo river bed near Mehamdabad.
+Indian laborers extract sand from the Meshwo river bed, near Mahemdabad.

 There's good reason illegal sand mining is so violently defended.
 Conservatively, the illegal sand mining industry is worth $250 million a year, which translates to significant sums for workers who would only receive poor wages elsewhere.
 One individual who had worked at a bank was paid 400 rupees per day, or $5.
 Working in the middle of the night, mining and carting away sand netted him five times that amount, a sum of money that goes a long way in impoverished Indian communities.